The purpose of the BWA is to:

-Members will have prompt access to all relevant information that affects their bonded warehouse status and have a forum to share and benchmark.
+Members will have prompt access to all relevant information that affects their Customs or Excise warehouse status and have a forum to share and benchmark.
 The opportunity to influence policy and shape the future is there as the BWA are amongst a select group that is sought out by HMRC for its views and assessment of issues impacting the industry.

-HMRC specialists within the BWA are available to give advice and consultancy on all matters relating to the operation of Bonded Warehouses and the HMRC rules and regulations that govern them.
-This extends to offering Awareness Training and annual Health checks to ensure that our members and staff are aware of the obligations and processes when operating a bonded operation.
+HMRC specialists within the BWA are available to give advice and guidance on all matters relating to the operation of Customs and Excise Warehouses and the HMRC rules and regulations that govern them.
+This extends to offering Awareness Training and annual Health checks to ensure that our members and staff are aware of the obligations and processes when operating a Customs or Excise warehouse operation.

 Within the membership there exists a huge amount of knowledge and experience across all sectors of the industry which can be tapped into and exploited.
-A number of activities ranging from Seminars on specific topics to social events and special interest groups are planned each year which has proved to be very successful in building relationships and developing interaction between fellow professionals with common issues.
+A number of activities ranging from Seminars/Webinars, on specific topics, to informative networking events and special interest groups are planned each year which has proved to be very successful in building relationships and developing interaction between fellow professionals with shared interests.